Syncing items from Jira to Craft.io

 Important Notes

-6. The sync should take a few minutes, and once completed, the items that were synced will appear in your Craft.io spec editor under a bucket named: “Jira Theme %project_prefix%“.
+5. The sync could take a few minutes, and once completed, the items that were synced will appear in your Craft.io spec editor under a bucket named: “Jira Theme %project_prefix%“.

 Organize your imported items

 Now you can start moving the items within the spec editor into the appropriate parent item in the hierarchy.
-There are two ways to achieve this:
+There are a few ways to achieve this:

-The first way is to drag and drop the item within the product tree.
+1. Drag and drop the item within the product tree in your Spec Editor.

 Syncing your items on an ongoing basis